opentrack/opentrack/README.md

 ## Intro

 opentrack is a program for tracking user's head rotation and tranmitting it to flight simulation software and military-themed video games.
+Project home is located at <<http://github.com/opentrack/opentrack>>.

 Looking for **railway planning software**? <<http://opentrack.ch>> had the name `opentrack` first.
 Apologies for the long-standing naming conflict.

-opentrack project home is located at <<http://github.com/opentrack/opentrack>>.

 For the latest **downloads** visit <<https://github.com/opentrack/opentrack/releases>> Download an `.exe` installer or a `.7z` archive.
 Currently installers and portable versions for Windows are available for each release.
 It supports [USB stick truly "portable" installations](https://github.com/opentrack/opentrack/wiki/portable-mode-for-USB-sticks)